thenativeweb/wolkenkit-react/README.md

 ### Connecting manually

 The `<Application />` component is well suited for simple use cases where you don't use a state container like MobX or Redux to manage your client state.
-In other scenarios where you actually have a state container, it will likely connect to your backend and therefore create the application instance.
-In such scenarios you can setup the connection to the wolkenkit-application wherever you like and use the `<Provider />` component to make the application available to all the other components inside your tree.
+In other scenarios where you actually have a state container, this container will likely connect to your backend and therefore create the wolkenkit application instance.
+In such scenarios you can setup the connection to the wolkenkit application wherever you like and use the `<Provider />` component to make the application available to all the other components inside your tree.

 ```js
 import { Provider } from 'wolkenkit-react';